sonic-net/SONiC/doc/memory_statistics/memory_statistics_hld.md

 User interaction with the Memory Statistics feature is designed to be straightforward and efficient, utilizing a set of powerful CLI commands that enable administrators to manage and analyze memory data effectively.The CLI interface includes commands for:

 - **Viewing Memory Statistics:** Users can view memory data over custom time intervals with `--from` and `--to` options for defining the start and end times.
 This allows for flexible and targeted data analysis.
   - **Default Memory Overview:** For a quick general overview without specific parameters, the default command displays system memory statistics covering the last 15 days.
-This will provides a summary of crucial metrics such as Total Memory, Used Memory, Free Memory, and Available Memory, ideal for routine checks.
+This will provide a summary of crucial metrics such as Total Memory, Used Memory, Free Memory, Available Memory, Cached Memory, Shared Memory and Buffers, ideal for routine checks.
 - **Selecting Specific Memory Metrics:** This feature enables users to choose specific memory metrics to display, such as Total Memory or Free Memory, which helps in focusing on relevant data points and reducing output clutter.
-- **Configuring Data Collection and Retention:** Administrators can adjust the frequency of data collection and the duration of data retention through commands and can specify how long to retain the collected data.
+- **Configuring Data Collection and Retention:** Administrators can adjust the frequency of data collection and the duration of data retention through commands and can specify how long to retain the collected data for.
 - **Enabling/Disabling the Feature:** To adapt to different operational requirements, users can enable or disable the Memory Statistics feature as needed.

 ### Functional Requirements